Bylaws of the Idaho Society of Individual Psychology

 e.
 Render decisions of policy and procedure for officers or committees;

 f.
 Stimulate and encourage research and techniques in the use of Individual Psychology;

 g.
-Disseminate information through printed materials, social media, speakers, forums, films, tapes, CD, video, DVD, radio, television programs;
+Disseminate information through printed materials, social media, speakers, forums, films, tapes, CD, video, DVD, online media, radio, television programs;

 h.
 Cooperate with the National and International organizations of Individual Psychology;